 In each half-hour trading period, the availability cost was calculated using the methodology described in Section 2 and a margin value was determined by rearranging the formula specified in clause 9.9.2 (a) of the Market Rules.

-The average margin values, availability cost and system marginal prices are presented in Table 5-1 over 10 random outage samples.
-The Margin_Off-Peak value remained relatively stable between random samples, while the Margin_Peak value showed more variability.
+The margin values, availability cost and system marginal prices are presented in Table 5-1 averaged over 10 random outage samples.
+The Margin_Peak value remained relatively stable between random samples, while the Margin_Off-Peak value showed slightly more variability.